-There are do-it-yourself home security options, such as an exterior perimeter alarm that will shriek when your home is broken into.
+There are do-it-yourself home security systems, such as an exterior perimeter alarm that will shriek when your home is broken into.
 However, this type of alarm system has you relying on your neighbors to take action should a break-in occur.

 And should an intruder enter your home while you're inside it, such exterior home security systems (along with indoor sirens and infrared motion sensors) will certainly alert you to an intrusion the second it happens.

 Today's improved technology and the competitive marketplace has made professional home security systems more affordable than ever.
 And what do you get if you do decide to bring in the security pros?
 Most systems include magnetic door and window contacts that trip the alarm when separated, a control keypad, and a siren alarm.

-Some systems allow you to assign temporary secondary codes so that a house guests can use your security system without knowing your master code.
+Some systems allow you to assign temporary codes so that houseguests can use your security system without knowing your master code.

 If you're ready to take the plunge with a security professional, you can contact a crime prevention specialist at your neighborhood police department and ask for a list of qualified companies in your area.

 Friends, neighbors, and insurance agents may also be able to give you names of a few reliable companies.
 Installation costs are usually based on the number of door and window contacts you have requested for your home.